-Once completed, the investment in dry sports facilities at Marl Pits will be operated by Rossendale Leisure Trust and the borrowing costs of the above loan will be partly matched against savings in the support grant payable to the Trust.
-Until these facilities are operational, interest payments are being capitalised.
-In 2011/2012 the capitalised cost of this borrowing was £196k (£213k in 2010/2011) - see Note 24.
+Following completion in October 2012, the investment in dry sports facilities at Marl Pits is being operated by Rossendale Leisure Trust and the annual borrowing costs of the above loan are partly matched against savings in the support grant payable to the Trust.
+Until the facility was operational, interest payments and receipts were capitalised.
+In 2012/2013 the capitalised cost of this borrowing was £110k (£196k in 2011/2012).
+At the same time the capitalised interest earned on the balance of the loan was £6k (£71k in 2011/2012) - see Note 24.